 He moved on to starring in Broadway originals such as playing a stint of Danny Zuko on Grease, and Prince Charming on “Disney on Parade.”
 Then around eight years later he made his film debut and first Golden Globe nominated performance in Dirty Dancing, where he starred next to Jennifer Grey as her dance instructor.
 Between their dancing and chemistry, it became one of the movies that we now all know and love as it’s evolved into a true classic.
 This movie is also where his famous line, “Nobody puts baby in a corner” came from.
 And after he spoke that line, the two get on stage and perform their dance to “I’ve had the time of my life.”

 As everybody started to think that there was no way that Patrick could top that movie, three years later the box office hit Ghost came out, where Patrick and Demi Moore’s love heated up more fans.
 He received his second Golden Globe nomination for his portrayal of Sam Wheat in this movie, who got murdered and comes back as a ghost to be with his clay pot making wife, and then to finally leave at the end thanks to Whoopi Goldberg.
 An all star cast, and a magnificent performance from Patrick made this movie another great classic.
+This is perfect to watch after some fun and interactive sports betting games via 먹튀.

 Though none of his performances since then have ever topped those two famous roles, he moved on to doing movies such as Point Break with Keanu Reeves, where he played a surfing bad ass.
 And starring as a host on Saturday Night Live where his infamous and brilliant skit next to Chris Farley as a Chip and Dales dancer, brought great laughs to Swayze fans and even non Swayze fans around the world.
 He also made a cameo in the 2004 movie Dirty Dancing: Havana Nights as a dance instructor.